joist-framework/joist/packages/component/README.md

 # @joist/component

-This package lets you create web components using [lit-html](https://lit-html.polymer-project.org/).
 Broadly speaking a "joist" component acts as the state manager for your custom element meaing that it controls the data and the view.
+The examples in this doc will be using lit-html but any view library can be used.

 ### Installation